DeeMajor/FullStatckApp/README.md

  - Node.js
 	`node -v`

- - Sql server 2022 *(We will host this for you.
-You don't have to worry about this one right now.)*
+ - Docker
+    `docker -v`

+ - Git
+    `git --version`

+Pause to confirm all dependencies.
+Mention options are program dependant and to find most use -h or --help.

-## Task 2: Set Up a Repository
+## Task 2: Set Up a Repository - Dwane (Andile on PC)
 After confirming that the code runs, it is time to set up a repsoitory for the source code on Gitlab.
 > Remember to add a .gitignore file

-## Task 3: Automate Processes using Powershell
+## Task 3: Automate Processes using Powershell - Andile (Dwane on PC)
 The company is also interested in automating some of their repetitive everyday tasks on their system e.g. moving files around, renaming files etc. In order for the company to entrust you with this role they have asked you to demonstrate a few script commands using powershell.

 **All the following tasks must be done using Powershell**